Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 dimensions, rather than using a polar coordinate system based on the stated step size, is incorrect from a theoretical perspective--the purpose is not a formal investigation of random walk diffusion but to present C++ and CUDA mechanics.)
-We create a temporary `Xoroshiro128pGenerator` and use its `setState` method to instantly place it on tracj with a given particle's pseudo-random stream.
+We create a temporary `Xoroshiro128pGenerator` and use its `setState` method to instantly place it on trajectory with a given particle's pseudo-random stream.
 The state vectors in `rng_states` are what matters: the `Xoroshiro128pGenerator` class object is just there to provide its methods for creating new random numbers and making the state vector tick forward.
 After the requested number of steps, we will extract the modified state vector from the